Goodyear F.C.

 Goodyear Football Club, referred to simply as Goodyear, is an intermediate-level football club playing in Division 2 of the Mid-Ulster Football League in Northern Ireland.
 Goodyear was founded in 1977 as a work's team by the Goodyear factory workers in Lurgan, County Armagh under the Goodyear Tire and Rubber Company.
 The factory itself opened in 1967 but would close in July 1983.
 Despite this, the club has continued to play in the Mid-Ulster Football League.
 The club also have a reserves team, who play in the Mid-Ulster Football Reserves League.
 Goodyear compete in the Irish Cup.
+They are a part of the Mid-Ulster Football Association.

 Goodyear Club identity and ground

 The club's identify is based around the Goodyear Tire and Rubber Company, with the Goodyear logo being the main part of the club badge with "FC" featuring.
 They also play in blue and yellow, the colours associated with Goodyear.
 The club play their home games at Lord Lurgan Memorial Park (Alenhill Park) The current manager of the club is Dee Connolly.